Kansas City is your destination for a quick weekend getaway in Missouri filled with things to do for everyone.

 Getting around the city is a breeze, with highway I-435 encircling the entire city, and conveniently located highways I-70 / I-35 that will easily get you to your destination.
 The usual 5 o clock traffic is nothing compared to bigger cities, and you can drive easy without headache.

-Famous area such as Downtown, Westport, Crossroads, 18th and Vine Brookside, Overland Park, Mission, and more let you experience the different flavors our city has to offer all within 5 – 10 minutes of each other.
-You’re not going to believe the fun things you can plan for your vacation getaway!
+Famous area such as Downtown, Westport, Crossroads, 18th and Vine, Brookside, Overland Park, Mission, and more let you experience the different flavors our city has to offer in close proximity.
+You’re not going to believe the fun on this vacation getaway!

 When you’re in Kansas City, you have to check out the following attractions.
 They are a must visit!
 We guarantee you will never go to another place like them anywhere in the midwest or in the United States!

 Established in 2006, the hall of fame is located inside of The College Basketball Experience at the Sprint Center.
 Every year, the induction ceremony is held and key inductees such as Charles Barkley, Larry Bird and Magic Johnson are honored by the hall of fame.

 Visiting the National Collegiate Basketball Hall of Fame also allows you to experience college basketball like never before.
 The College Basketball Experience is a fan-interactive facility with plenty of group fun, and basketball related exhibits for fans of all ages.
 It’s the perfect place for a birthday party, one of a kind event, or even a cool date idea.
 The CBE is HIGH energy and extremely fun.